-A secondary service-connected disability is a condition that is caused by or worsened by a service-connected disability.
+A secondary service-connected disability is a condition that is caused or worsened by a service-connected disability.

-The U.S. Department of Veterans Affairs (VA) will require that your primary service-connected condition caused or aggravated the condition in question.
-You will need to provide evidence demonstrating your diagnosis, as well as the progression of the secondary disease from the primary disability.
-In other words, you cannot get service-connected for a secondary condition you think you might eventually get—only for one for which you have already been diagnosed.
+For you to receive benefits, the U.S. Department of Veterans Affairs (VA) will require that your primary service-connected condition caused or aggravated the condition in question.
+You will need to provide evidence demonstrating your diagnosis as well as the progression of the secondary disease from the primary disability.
+In other words, you cannot get service-connected benefits for a secondary condition you think you might eventually get—only for one with which you have already been diagnosed.

 For a free legal consultation, call 1-888-392-5392

 Sometimes, a service-connected condition aggravates another condition that you already had.

 For example, if you have hypertension and it becomes aggravated by your service-connected diabetes, you can generally file a claim to get service-connected benefits.

 Showing the Progression of Your Secondary Service-Connected Disability

 To establish the relationship between your service-connected condition and the secondary condition, VA will need:

 - Evidence of the diagnosis of your secondary condition